A Terra Firme está com novo endereço. Esperamos você.

 get something back

-Receber algo que você já tinha antes
+que você já tinha antes

 Liz finally got her Science notes back from my room-mate.